Patilarchana123/Music-Store-Analysis/README.md

 # Music Store Analysis

 ✤ Project Description: <br>
-This project uses SQL to analyze the dataset of an online music store.
+- This project uses SQL to analyze the dataset of an online music store.

-The objective of the project is to gain valuable insights into the store's operations, Customer Segmentation, trends ,artist effectiveness, artist growth, customer interest and money spent by customer.
+- The objective of the project is to gain valuable insights into the store's operations, Customer Segmentation, trends ,artist effectiveness, artist growth, customer interest and money spent by customer.
 <br>
-The goal of the project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.
+- The goal of the project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.

 <br>
-✤ Tool Used:
+✤ Tool Used: <br>
-MySQL
+- MySQL

 ✤ Tables Used:<br>
-album <br>
+- album <br>
-artist<br>
+- artist<br>
-customer<br>
+- customer<br>
 employee<br>
 invoice<br>
 genre<br>